Visual Prompt Tuning for Test-time Domain Adaptation: Introduction

 The key challenges of TTA lie in two folds.
-First, how to effectively modulate the source domain initialized model given noisy unsupervised learning objective.
+First, how to effectively modulate the source domain initialized model given a noisy unsupervised learning objective?
 Tent \citep{wang2020tent} optimizes the parameters of batch normalization layers, which is parameter-efficient but lacks adaptation capacity.
 On the other hand, SHOT \citep{liang2020we} tunes the feature encoder; AdaContrast \citep{chen2022contrastive} trains the whole model.
 Given the current over-parameterized models, these methods are prone to overfitting to the unreliable unsupervised learning objective, especially when the amount of target domain data is limited.
-Second, given only unlabeled target domain data, use what kind of learning objective for optimization.
-Existing works propose to use unsupervised objectives, including entropy minimization \citep{wang2020tent}, self-supervised auxiliary task \citep{sun2019test}, pseudo labeling \citep{lee2013pseudo}, or a combination of above objectives \citep{liang2020we,chen2022contrastive,liu2021ttt++}.
+We present more evidences in Appendix \ref{appendix:motivation} to illustrate our motivation to use visual prompt tuning.
+Second, given only unlabeled target domain data, use what kind of learning objective for optimization?
+Existing works propose to use unsupervised objectives, including entropy minimization \citep{wang2020tent}, self-supervised auxiliary task \citep{sun2019test}, pseudo labeling \citep{lee2013pseudo}, or a combination of the above objectives \citep{liang2020we,chen2022contrastive,liu2021ttt++}.
 However, these unsupervised objectives are either not well aligned with the main task \citep{liu2021ttt++}, or give noisy supervision \citep{liang2020we}.